Jules Chéret: Growing popularity

 His works were influenced by the scenes of frivolity depicted in the works of Rococo artists such as Jean-Honoré Fragonard and Antoine Watteau.
 So much in demand was he, that he expanded his business to providing advertisements for the plays of touring troupes, municipal festivals, and then for beverages and liquors, perfumes, soaps, cosmetics and pharmaceutical products.
 Eventually he became a major advertising force, adding the railroad companies and a number of manufacturing businesses to his client list.

+Chéret engaged with modernity while keeping the aesthetics established by high arts.
+This changed the public's opinion of advertisement, something that was thought of as a nuisance by some.

 As his work became more popular and his large posters displaying modestly free-spirited women found a larger audience, pundits began calling him the "father of the women's liberation."
 Women then had previously been depicted in art as prostitutes or puritans.
 The women of Chéret's posters, joyous, elegant and lively—'Cherettes', as they were popularly called—were neither.
 It was freeing for the women of Paris, and heralded a noticeably more open atmosphere in Paris where women were able to engage in formerly taboo activities, such as wearing low-cut bodices and smoking in public.
 These 'Cherettes' were widely seen and recognised, and a writer of the time said "It is difficult to conceive of Paris without its 'Cheréts' (sic)."

 In 1895, Chéret created the Maîtres de l'Affiche collection, a significant art publication of smaller sized reproductions featuring the best works of ninety-seven Parisian artists.
 His success inspired an industry that saw the emergence of a new generation of poster designers and painters such as Charles Gesmar and Henri de Toulouse-Lautrec.
 One of his students was Georges de Feure.

+Sketch for The Comedy, one of the five murals Chéret created for the Hôtel de Ville.

+The same year, Chéret was invited to add to the walls of Paris’ Hôtel de Ville.
+Keeping in line with his poster aesthetics, Chéret painted The Joys of Life, a series of murals that brought his modern poster aesthetic into the previously reserved setting of nationalistic decoration.
+Four of the five narratives depict performance arts: two types of theater, dance and music.
+The fifth is named Toys.

 In his old age Chéret retired to the pleasant climate of the French Riviera at Nice.
 He died in 1932 at the age of ninety-six and was interred in the Cimetière Saint-Vincent in the Montmartre quarter of Paris.